-I’ve been on the receiving end of those incredible kindnesses — from strangers, from readers, and from one friend in particular, herself too long living on the edge.
+I’ve been on the receiving end of those incredible kindnesses — from strangers, from readers, and from one friend who has been living on the edge herself for years.

 One small act of compassion can breathe new hope into the worst situation.
 And here’s what I know with 100% certainty.
 We may be unemployed, we may be depressed… but we aren’t powerless if we come together and try to help one another.

-But do more.
+For now, do what you can.
 If you know someone who is unemployed or underemployed, whether in an actual employment relationship or working as an independent (contract or freelance), please keep them in mind.
 Offer a suggestion — without judgment.
 Make a connection on their behalf — and let them know.
 Help by thinking creatively — and sharing your ideas.
 It’s often difficult to think outside the box when you feel so long shut down, closed in, and deprived of the light.

 If you would like to share details of your story — concerns, special challenges, questions, suggestions and successes — or connect with others, please email startingover50plus @ gmail.com.